 The high blood sugar associated with diabetes leads to the healing process taking longer, which means recovery time will be longer than usual with laser eye surgery.

+What is laser eye surgery?
 Wondering why you should choose laser eye surgery?
-There are many reasons why this life changing surgery will be the best decision you make.
+There are many reasons why this life-changing surgery will be the best ...